frequently asked questions

 CPR certification, drug screening, and TB (two step PPD or chest X-ray)

 screening.
-In addition, students submit a national criminal background
+In addition, students submit an application for a national criminal background

 check.
-Requirements will be detailed in the Application to the Nursing
+Requirements are detailed in the Application to the Nursing

 Classrooms and labs for nursing have been developed in Huntington